darkwlf/corona-gui/README.md

 # corona-gui
-a gui app shows corna status at each country . just enter your country name at input box how to use:
+a gui app shows corna status at each country . just enter your country name at input

+how to use: